Keep in Contact While on OPT

 Many of the same F-1 procedures used while studying apply.
 One common overarching regulation is that you can only leave the US temporarily (less than 5 months) in order to be readmitted to resume employment for the remainder of the OPT period.

 Travel While on OPT

-- I-797C: After applying for OPT, this notice will be sent to you as a receipt of your application.
+- I-797C: After applying for OPT, this notice will be sent to you as a receipt for your application.
 When you have received this form, your status is “OPT Pending”.

 - EAD Card: Employment Authorization Card.
 When your application is approved, you will receive your EAD card in the mail.
 Your status at this time will be “OPT Approved”.